 Baldur’s Gate III stays true to the series’ roots as an RPG which allows players to recruit a small party of adventurers with their own personalities and motivations.
 Players can also choose between creating their protagonist from scratch or controlling a pre-made character, much like in Divinity: Original Sin II.

 Larian Studios has also revealed through a gameplay demo video that exploration in the game will be in real-time while battles will be turn-based.
-Players can also move party members simultaneously rather than moving them one by one.
+Players would have been able to move party members simultaneously rather than moving them one by one, however this was later changed.
 Moreover, rolls during a battle will be calculated “behind the scenes” and be shown as a hit chance percentage instead; players can access the numbers through a sidebar.

 Players will also be able to reorient the camera in Baldur’s Gate III through the mouse wheel.
 The game will start off in isometric view, much like its predecessors, but can go into third-person, like in BioWare’s Dragon Age series.